WaypointRP/wp-trafficlights/README.md

 The script is designed to be as performant as possible.
 Resource monitor results:
-- While not in use: 0.0ms
+- While not in use: 0.00ms
-- While in use w/ Red, Green, Race Start light setting:
-- While in use w/ Yellow Flashing light setting:
+- While in use w/ any mode: 0.00ms
-- While placing stopping point (running a raycast):
+- While placing stopping point (running a raycast): 0.12ms

 ## Dependencies